opencast/opencast/docs/guides/admin/docs/configuration/oaipmh.md

 should be present in `etc/security/mh_default_org.xml`.

-Note that the OAI-PMH specification demands boths GET and POST requests.
+Note that the OAI-PMH specification demands both GET and POST requests and that it does not feature any access restrictions.
+If you need to restrict access to OAI-PMH consider using Spring security or an iptables approach.